nguyenvannghiem0312/translation-viet-eng/README.md

 ## The requirements

-Make sure you have install library:
+Make sure you have installed the required library:

 ```bash
 tensorflow==2.10.0